purecloudlabs/iframe-coordinator/packages/iframe-coordinator/README.md

 **HTML/DOM**

-Once the `frame-router` element is rendered and the client apps configured via `configureClients` or via setting the `clientConfig` property, navigation between and within client apps is done by changing the element's `route` attribute.
+Once the `frame-router` element is rendered and the client apps configured via setting the `clientConfig` property, navigation between and within client apps is done by changing the element's `route` attribute.
 In the example below, based on the previously shown configuration, the frame router will show show the URL at:
 https://example.com/components/example1/#/my/path